 Notice: Traveling in the back country can be hazardous.
 You are responsible for informing yourself about these hazards and taking necessary precautions.
 Information on this web site may contain errors or omissions.
 Please use common sense when hiking, and follow all rules & regulations as well as Leave No Trace principles when recreating in the out of doors.
 The Mount Nittany Conservancy takes NO responsibility for any injuries, accidents, mishaps, etc. that might take place on the grounds of the Conservancy.

-YouTube user ‘Yougimpytube’ has posted an amazing video where they’ve stitched together 3,685 photos from their 2.5 hour hike on the Mountain.
-As you watch the video, note that they didn’t take the most common route up the Mountain (White trail to the Mike Lynch Overlook).
+In June 2010, “Yougimpytube” shared footage they stitched together of 3,685 photos from their 2.5 hour hike on the Mountain, and we’re sharing that video below.
+As you watch, note that they didn’t take the most common route up the Mountain (White trail to the Mike Lynch Overlook).
 Instead, from Station #1 they went straight and followed the Blue trail to Station #10.
 From there they continued to the Tom Smyth Overlook at Station #9.
 They continued to follow the Blue trail around the Mountain to the Penns Valley and Boalsburg Overlooks.
 Then to the Lynch Overlook and back down the White trail to the trailhead!
 It was a sunny Spring day and you even get a chance to see Pennsylvania’s State flower, Mountain Laurel, in bloom along the way.

 - 0:07 Trailhead